philippabele/developers-guide-to-linux/01_basic_commands/070_permissions/071_permission_basics.md

 - *x*: being able to **eXecute** the file

 The first *rwx* triplet defines the permissions of the owner over the file, the second one the permissions of the group and the third one the permissions of other.

+## Sudo
+In case you don't have the needed permissions to perform a operation you can use `sudo` - super user do.
+To use sudo your user has to be part of the group `sudoers` on Debain based machines and `wheel` on RedHat based machines.

 ## Exercise
 Use `id`to get some infos about your user.